LastContrarian/flacfs/README.md

 * flac\Io\UTF8Encoder.cs

 are based on/copied from the jflac project [http://jflac.sourceforge.net] which is in turn based on the original libflac project [http://flac.sourceforge.net] which is licenced under the GNU Library General Public License v2 or above.

+Copyright for the code:

+Copyright (c) 2009-2012 Last Contrarian (a.k.a Aristotle the Geek) <last.contrarian@gmail.com>.
+All rights reserved.
+Portions copyright (c) 2000-2003 Josh Coalson.

+Copyright for the contents of the cs/docs folder (licensed under the Creative Commons Attribution-ShareAlike License 3.0):

+Copyright (c) 2009-2012 Last Contrarian (a.k.a Aristotle the Geek) <last.contrarian@gmail.com>.
+All rights reserved.